PyO3/pyo3/.github/pull_request_template.md

  - If applicable, add an entry in the changelog.
  - If applicable, add documentation to all new items and extend the guide.
  - If applicable, add tests for all new or fixed functions
+ - If you changed any python code, run `black .`.
+You can install black with `pip install black`)

 You might want to run `tox` (`pip install tox`) locally to check compatibility with all supported python versions.
 If you're using linux or mac you might find the Makefile helpful for testing.